SD Gundam: Scad Hammers

-is a Mobile Suit Gundam video game developed by Bandai Entertainment Company (BEC) and published by Bandai Namco for the Wii console as a launch title for the system in Japan on December 2, 2006.
+is a Mobile Suit Gundam video game developed by Bandai and published by Bandai Namco Games for the Wii console as a launch title for the system in Japan on December 2, 2006.
 The game is based on the SD Gundam spin-off franchise, with the game having heavy emphasis on the usage of the Gundam Hammer.

 Plot

 The game is a loose, comedic retelling of the story of the original Mobile Suit Gundam series.
 Tem Ray, chief engineer of Project V, finishes his work on the RX-78-2, but to the dismay of General Revil, Commander in Chief of the Earth Federation Forces, the Gundam was only equipped with the Gundam Hammer.
 Soon after, the forces of Zeon attack Side 7, and Amuro Ray, the main protagonist of the original series, is forced to become the test pilot.

 Gameplay

 The game utilizes the Wii Remote and Nunchuk.
 The Nunchuk attachment is used to control the Gundam, while swinging the Wii Remote swings your hammer.
 The swing of the Wii Remote determines which way the hammer will swing.
 The overall objective is to clear each area, of which are randomly generated, by wiping out the various MS units on the field.